-5.8.
-Personnel Files
+5.8 Personnel Files

-- 5.8.1.
-The official personnel file is the one maintained in the District office. - 5.8.2.
-All materials in school and District files, except confidential university placement files, confidential letters of reference, and applicant rating forms, shall be available to the teacher for inspection at his/her request. - 5.8.3.
-Derogatory material concerning an educator's conduct, service, character or personality shall not be placed in an educator's District or school file unless the educator has had an opportunity to read the material.
+- 5.8.1 The official personnel file is the one maintained in the District office. - 5.8.2 All physical or electronic materials in official District personnel files, except confidential university placement files, confidential letters of reference, and applicant rating forms, shall be available to the teacher for inspection at their request. - 5.8.3 Derogatory material concerning an educator's conduct, service, character or personality shall not be placed in an educator's physical or electronic official District personnel file unless the educator has had an opportunity to read the material.
 In order to acknowledge that he/she has seen and read such material, the educator may be required to affix his/her signature on the actual copy to be filed.
-Such signature does not necessarily indicate agreement with the content of the material. - 5.8.4.
-Files concerning educator performance kept in the schools should be expunged of derogatory material that is more than two (2) years old, except as noted below.
-If such material is to be retained beyond two (2) years, it must be shown to the educator involved.
-At the educator's request, derogatory material in the educator's school file shall be destroyed after seven (7) years. - [a] Forms and supporting documents indicating an educator has received an ineffective rating in any standard/indicator on his/her evaluation must be kept in the school file for three (3) years.
+Such signature does not necessarily indicate agreement with the content of the material.
+The employee has the right to place a statement in the record, commenting on the information in the record.

+5.9 Grievance Procedures

-- 5.8.5.
-Any complaint about an educator written by a parent or a student shall be brought to the attention of the educator before any action is taken against him/her. - 5.8.6.
-Files concerning educator performance kept in the school and containing previous evaluations shall be sent to the principal of the receiving school.
-However, files should first be expunged of any derogatory material that has not been shared with the educator. - 5.9.
-Grievance Procedures - 5.9.1.
-General Provisions - [a] A grievance is defined as a complaint by an educator or educators in Davis School District that there may have been a violation, misinterpretation or inequitable application of any provision in this agreement or other policies relating to the terms and conditions of their employment where an administrative appeals process is not set forth for that provision or policy.
+- [a] A grievance is defined as a complaint by an educator or educators in Davis School District that there may have been a violation, misinterpretation or inequitable application of any provision in this agreement or other policies relating to the terms and conditions of their employment where an administrative appeals process is not set forth for that provision or policy.
 The purpose of the grievance procedure is to secure, at the closest point of origin, equitable solutions to grievances. - [b] Any grievant has the right to have an Association representative, counsel or any other representative of his/her choosing at all levels of the procedure.
 Use of a representative is not mandatory. - [c] No educator shall suffer reprisals or reduction in status as a result of having presented a grievance or having been a party in interest in the grievance procedure - [d] When any party finds good reason why the time requirements in this procedure cannot be met, a maximum extension of ten (10) days is allowed.
 The party which requires the extension shall notify the other parties indicating the reason thereof. - [e] All documents, communications and records dealing with the processing of a grievance will be filed in a separate grievance file and will not be kept in the District personnel file of the participants. - [f] Both parties agree to make available all non-privileged relevant information in their possession or control. - [g] No provision contained in this Grievance Procedure shall be deemed to constitute an arbitration agreement.
+Nothing herein shall be construed to limit the right of the District or the employee to appeal to an appropriate court of law.

+[h] Once a final determination is made on a grievance, the events or issues that initiated the grievance may not be grieved again unless new significant information pertinent to the grievance is reported.

+5.9.2 Grievance Process

-Nothing herein shall be construed to limit the right of the District or the employee to appeal to an appropriate court of law. - [h] Once a final determination is made on a grievance, the events or issues that initiated the grievance may not be grieved again unless new significant information pertinent to the grievance is reported. - 5.9.2.
-Grievance Process - [a] Informal Process - (i) Should educators believe that there is a basis for a grievance, they may discuss the grievance with the principal, immediate supervisor and/or the education association representative with the objective of resolving the matter.
+[a] Informal Process

+(i) Should educators believe that there is a basis for a grievance, they may discuss the grievance with the principal, immediate supervisor and/or the education association representative with the objective of resolving the matter.
 To initiate the grievance process, the educator must inform the principal or immediate supervisor that the complaint is at the informal grievance level.
 The grievance shall be initiated no later than ninety (90) calendar days following the event or action being grieved.
-Proceedings should be kept as informal and confidential as may be appropriate for the grievances determination.
+Proceedings should be kept as informal and confidential as may be appropriate for the grievance's determination.

 This, however, does not limit the right of any employee who has a grievance to discuss the matter informally with any other appropriate member of the District administration.